M31-Capital/Investment_Theses/english/Audius (AUDIO).md

 * In terms of usage (number of times a song has been streamed on the protocol), Audius sees ~6.2m streams a month on average, up roughly +214% over the last year.
 In totality, the protocol has seen ~87m streams
 * There are more than 7 applications that leverage the Audius API, and have made over a billion API calls

-Detailed Metrics and On-chain Analytics can be found [here](https://docs.google.com/spreadsheets/d/1wuBbpQdGPNHqSPtJ38sk7l7MbPdI3TYTpBTapbDga2A/edit#gid=1574613266) and [here](https://dashboard.audius.org/#/analytics)
+Detailed Metrics and on-chain Analytics can be found [here](https://docs.google.com/spreadsheets/d/1wuBbpQdGPNHqSPtJ38sk7l7MbPdI3TYTpBTapbDga2A/edit#gid=1574613266) and [here](https://dashboard.audius.org/#/analytics)

 ## Crypto Native Diligence